Jean-Louis PRÉVOST

 Biography

-Very little is known of the life of Jean-Louis Prévost, who was born into a extended family of artists.
-He studied in Paris with the flower painter Jean-Jacques Bachelier and exhibited his work for the first time at the Académie Royale at the age of fourteen.
-Devoting himself mainly to flowers and fruit subjects, Prévost was commissioned by a M. Roussel to paint the flowers in the gardens of his home, resulting in the twelve-volume of gouache studies known as the Hortus cellensis, which was acquired by the Natural History Library in Paris in 1782.
-He was a member of the Académie de Saint-Luc and became known in particular for his botanical watercolours, which were regularly shown at the Paris Salons.
-In 1791 Prévost began work on another volume of forty-eight botanical watercolours, the Collection de fleures et fruits, eventually published in several portfolios in 1805.
-Although highly accurate, these works were not overtly scientific in nature, and were intended for the use of designers of fabric and porcelain.
-Many of Prévost’s watercolours were reproduced with great sensitivity as coloured prints by the stipple engraver Louis-Charles Ruotte.
+Relatively little is known of the life of Jean-Louis Prévost the Younger, who was born into an extended family of artists who were particularly known as still life painters, and which included his brothers Jean-Jacques and Guillaume.
+Born in Nointel, near Beaumont-sur-Oise in northern France, Jean-Louis Prévost studied with the flower painter Jean-Jacques Bachelier at the Manufacture Royale de Sèvres and exhibited his work for the first time at the Académie Royale at the age of fourteen.
+Devoting himself mainly to paintings and watercolours of flowers and fruit subjects, Prévost was, together with his brothers, commissioned by the fermier-général Jacques-Jérémie Roussel to paint the plants and flowers in the gardens of his château at La Celle-Saint-Cloud, near Versailles, resulting in the twelve-volume compendium of around 1,800 gouache studies known as the Horti Cellensis Plantarum Icones, acquired by the Natural History Library in Paris in 1782.
+A member of the Académie de Saint-Luc, Prévost became known in particular for his botanical watercolours, which were regularly shown at the Paris Salons.
+In 1791 Prévost began work on another volume of forty-eight botanical watercolours, which was eventually published, in several portfolios, with the title Collection de fleurs et fruits, peints d’après nature par Jean-Louis Prévost, et tirés de son portefeuille in 1805.
+Although highly accurate, these works were not overtly scientific in nature and were intended for the use of designers of fabric, embroidery and porcelain.
+By the middle of the 1790s Prévost had been granted accommodation in the Manufacture des Gobelins on the rue Mouffetard in Paris, where he lived for some thirty years.
+Many of Prévost’s watercolours were reproduced, with great sensitivity, as coloured prints by the stipple engraver Louis-Charles Ruotte.
+Works by Prévost are recorded in several important private collections in France in the late 18th and early 19th centuries - notably those of Louis François de Bourbon, the Prince de Conti, Augustin Blondel de Gagny, and Pierre-Louis Eveillard, Marquis de Livois - and a large number of gouaches by the artist are today in the collection of the Bibliothèque Nationale in Paris.